Skip to Content

 dog lying on grass with red bandana

 Our Dog Companions provide hands-on care to the dogs, and assist with ensuring that their shelter living environment is as comfortable as possible.
-Companions help keep the animals socialized, work on basic obedience training, give out treats and provide valuable information for potential adopters by filling out the Enrichment Cards.
-Enrichment and positive-reinforcement training are two key cornerstones of the Dog Companion position.
+Companions help keep the animals socialized, work on reward-based basic obedience training, and provide valuable information for potential adopters by filling out the enrichment cards.
+Enrichment and positive-reinforcement training are two key cornerstones of the dog companion position.

 Dog in bathtub